Baanaaana/ha-blueprint/README.md

 ### Switch - IKEA RODRET - two button remote

 This blueprint allows you to control your home with an IKEA RODRET remote using ZHA integration.
-Each button (top and bottom) can be configured with short press, double press, long press, and release after long press actions.
+Each button (top and bottom) can be configured with short press, long press, and release after long press actions.

 #### Features
-- Configure actions for all 8 possible button combinations:
+- Configure actions for all 6 possible button combinations:
-  - Top button: Short press, double press, long press, and release
+  - Top button: Short press, long press, and release after long press
-  - Bottom button: Short press, double press, long press, and release
+  - Bottom button: Short press, long press, and release after long press
 - Assign any type of action to each button press:
   - Turn lights on/off
   - Activate scenes